DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 The value of a short position is thus
 $$V^{short}_{t} = e^{-r(T-t)}\cdot h(K- K_{t})\cdot m$$

+> ASK TUTOR, WHAT DOES THIS MEAN?
+> - why do you need beginning e term?

 > - priced so that they initially have 0 value
 >   - no initial exchange of cash flows